 Cultivate Your Mindset

-You must bear in mind that the market is largely unregulated, so there are many potential risks that could spell disaster if you are not aware of the crypto environment and its dynamics.
+You must remember that the market is largely unregulated, so many potential risks could spell disaster if you are unaware of the crypto environment and its dynamics.

 While many new investors prefer to shoot in the dark and hope for the best, good investors will take the time to learn what works for them in terms of the types of values of investments that they make.

 If you cultivate a mindset of mitigating risks, you will have a better frame of mind to determine if selling your crypto at that time is in your best interests.

 Since there is no specific time to hold or sell your currency, your intuition will undoubtedly influence your decision.

 The good news is that you will significantly develop your intuition by riding out storms as you learn more about the market when you are most challenged.

 Make sure to engage with other investors and listen carefully for any tips or advice they give you.
 Seasoned investors with years of experience can open your mind to concepts and ideas that may not have crossed your mind, giving you greater energy to devote to your investment.